dh-epfl-students/dhlab-image-captioning/README.md

 ## **Usage:**

-- Download the needed data from this drive (<https://drive.google.com/file/d/1f7N3RB9NpDy9noyQD_lH-jASdALCkIZH/view>), have it at the dataset_HASYv2 folder. <br />

 To run the code, execute the following command in your terminal: <br />

 - python clip_test.py --clip <br />